14 September 2016

 R. Linda:

 Buying a home usually is not always an easy process.
-Forget the mortgage company puts you through hell to have all the necessary paperwork for them to approve your arse for a mortgage, but every time you think you gave them everything but your firstborn, they ask for something else.
-It's like what?
+Forget the mortgage company puts you through hoops to have all the necessary paperwork for them to approve your arse for a mortgage, but every time you think you gave them everything but your firstborn, they ask for something else.
+It's like, what?
 You need what now?
-Having been through the mortgage process, it is a lot easier than the radon test and aftermath.
+Having been through the mortgage process, it is much easier than the radon test and its aftermath.

-When we bought the house, we had a radon test which is essential in New Hampshire because it is one giant granite rock, we aren't called the granite state for nothing.
-Granite exudes a toxic gas and when a house is built on granite a system to filter the gas is needed.
+When we bought the house, we had a radon test, which is essential in New Hampshire because it is one giant granite rock; we aren't called the granite state for nothing.
+Granite exudes a toxic gas, and when a house is built on granite, a gas filter is needed.
 The radon gas can be in the water as well as the air.
-We noticed we had a radon filtering system for the water and have had it checked out and it is working as it should.
+We noticed we had a radon filtering system for the water and have had it checked out, and it is working as it should.
 We thought we had a radon mitigating system for the gas because, on the property disclosure, it said we had one.
-Imagine our surprise when the radon test came back in with a 7.9 pCi/L We went into the basement looking for that particular system and found it.
-It is a pipe that filters the gas from the ground and runs up through the roof to the outside.
+Imagine our surprise when the radon test returned with a 7.9 pCi/L. We went into the basement looking for that particular system and found it.
+A pipe filters the gas from the ground and runs through the roof to the outside.
 Some systems have a fan to help extract the gas, but we did not have that system.
-When we went outside we did not see the exhaust pipe.
-Both of us thought because of the many roof angles we just couldn't see it.
+When we went outside, we did not see the exhaust pipe.
+We thought we couldn't see it because of the many roof angles.

 Well, you guessed it, there is no exhaust pipe.
-At the closing when asking about the gas filtration, the former owner assured us it was there, but was not a system with a fan that sucks the gas up and probably for a minimal fee of a few hundred dollars I could have one installed.
-He lived in the house for 11 years and never had a problem said he, plus he had 10 kiddos and all healthy (for now maybe).
+At the closing, when asking about the gas filtration, the former owner assured us it was there, but it was not a system with a fan that sucks the gas up, and probably for a minimal fee of a few hundred dollars, I could have one installed.
+He said he lived in the house for 11 years and never had a problem.
+Plus, he had 10 kiddos, and they were all healthy (for now, maybe).

-I wasn't taking any chances with me own three kiddos, so thinking the fan was all we needed I called a radon installation firm.
-Out came a very nice guy who upon looking at the outside of the house, informed me there was no exhaust pipe.
+I wasn't taking any chances with me own three kiddos, so I called a radon installation firm, thinking the fan was all we needed.
+Out came a very nice guy who, looking at the outside of the house, informed me there was no exhaust pipe.
 Maybe, he said, it was hooked up to the water exhaust?
 Yet, he didn't think so, but he said he's seen some strange radon systems in his career and wouldn't put it passed the builder to have done something like that.

 Fake pipe - notice the top is attached to nothing |

-After removing the squirrel I realised I had to have a whole system put in.
-So that's what is being done as I write this.
+After removing the squirrel, I realised I had to have a whole system put in.
+So that's what I am doing as I write this.
 Am I happy?
 No, but I am doing the right thing because if I have to ever sell, at least the radon test will pass.
-Hopefully, that won't happen, but at least I will have a healthier environment for me family and they come first.
+Hopefully, that won't happen, but at least I will have a healthier environment for my family, and they come first.

 I thought something was up with the former owner.
-My wife even said he seemed sketchy to her and we have, since moving in almost 2 years ago, are finding this to be true.
-Everything the building inspection found wanting, at the closing the former owner said he had fixed.
-Come to find he fixed nothing and what he did do were minimally inexpensive temporary fixes.
-Already I have replaced three chimney flues when the chimney sweep informed me I had in the fireplace the wrong liner for a wood stove.
-Then he told me I had the wrong liner for the furnace and neither was up to code.
+My wife even said he seemed sketchy to her, and we have, since moving in almost 2 years ago, found this to be true.
+Everything the building inspection found wanting, at the closing, the former owner said he had fixed.
+Come to see, he fixed nothing, and what he did were minimally inexpensive temporary fixes.
+I had already replaced three chimney flues when the chimney sweep informed me I had the wrong liner for a wood stove in the fireplace.
+Then he told me I had the wrong liner for the furnace, and neither was up to code.
 I had this replaced and the wood stove removed.
-If I didn't replace the one in the fireplace we could have burnt the house down.
-Seems the flues were never cleaned in the eleven years the FO (former owner) lived here.
+We could have burnt the house down if I hadn't replaced the one in the fireplace.
+The flues were never cleaned in the eleven years the FO (former owner) lived here.

-You know about the flying squirrel problem (which he assured me was non-existent), it took a professional wildlife company to come in to rid us of the varmints.
-Sticky paper was not the solution and what a miserable way to die.
-At least we killed none, just blocked them from their entry portals.
+You know about the flying squirrel problem (which he assured me was non-existent)?
+It took a professional wildlife company to come in and rid us of the varmints.
+Sticky paper was not the solution, and what a miserable way to die.
+At least we killed none; we just blocked them from their entry portals.

-The house was constructed from steel beams, not wood as the builder owned a steel mill.
+The house was constructed from steel beams, not wood, as the builder owned a steel mill.
 The FO told us the house was really sturdy as a result.
-Now we used to live in a colonial cape that was built all post and beam in 1779 and talk about sturdy, that house may have had wavy, creaky floors (which we fixed) but you couldn't hear anyone in another room, and when you walked the house didn't shake.
-Not so with this 1996 gem, you do a load of wash on the first floor and the entire house shakes when the washer reaches spin cycle.
+We used to live in a colonial cape built with post and beam construction in 1779, and we talked about its durability.
+That house may have had wavy, creaky floors (which we fixed), but you couldn't hear anyone in another room, and when you walked, the house didn't shake.
+Not so with this 1996 gem; you do a load of laundry on the first floor, and the entire house shakes when the washer reaches the spin cycle.
 We joke that we are about to blast off into space, but in truth, it isn't reassuring that eventually, the whole pile of sticks won't fall down on top of us.
-We replaced the washer with a quieter, non-agitator model and still, you can feel a slight rumble under your feet when it gets to spin mode.
+We replaced the washer with a quieter, non-agitator model, and you can still feel a slight rumble under your feet when it gets to spin mode.
 At least I don't hear Mam shouting, "Get ready fur Scotty ta beam us all oop!"

-So owning this house has been a money pit trip and then some.
-The grounds are lovely, not as woodsy as the old house which was surrounded by woods.
+So, owning this house has been a money pit trip and then some.
+The grounds are lovely, but not as woodsy as the old house, which was surrounded by woods.
 This one has fields and such and a pond one can see from the house instead of walking into the woods to find it.
 The pond is filled with koi and absolutely serene to look out on while sipping a cup of joe.
-It is quieter more remote and very rural compared to where we were.
-That town has grown and become more pedestrian and we wanted a small town USA and are happy for the most part, though most people thought the town we came from was just as rural.
+It is quieter, more remote, and more rural than where we were.
+That town has grown and become more pedestrian, and we wanted 'small town, USA' and are happy for the most part, though most people thought the town we came from was just as rural.
 I just wish this house didn't have so many things I have to have installed or fixed.
-Yes, I be complaining a thousand + dollars later but it works!
+Yes, I'll be complaining a thousand + dollars later, but it works!

 The real thing |